 DEFINE your learner challenge

 The Define step is about narrowing in and identifying a problem, or in our case, a challenge, based on what you know and have discovered about your learner.
-This is key to the design process as it is the focal point that you use to build your solution.
-It’s tempting to start BIG, but it’s actually more productive and yields better results if you start with something small.
+This is key to the design process as it is the focal point that you will use to build your solution.
+It is tempting to start BIG, but it is actually more productive and yields better results if you start with something small.

 Using principles from d.school, a design thinking institute based out of Stanford University, a good learner challenge is one that: